 Voluntary Planning*, an arm's length board of the provincial government, was tasked with identifying and assessing citizen values, concerns, and visions about the province's natural resources.
 They focused in the areas of biodiversity, forests, geological resources, and provincial parks.
-Voluntary Planning solicited citizens to sit on a Natural Resources Citizen Engagement Committee that convened and chaired a series of 27 public meetings across the province between May and June 2008.
+Voluntary Planning solicited citizens to sit on a Lands and Forestry Citizen Engagement Committee that convened and chaired a series of 27 public meetings across the province between May and June 2008.

 More than 2,000 Nova Scotians attended the public meetings, or one of three values workshops held in the fall of 2009.
 Over 600 written and phone submissions were received, making this one of the Nova Scotia government's most successful public engagement efforts to date in terms of the level and quality of citizen participation.

-Voluntary Planning's Natural Resources Citizen Engagement Committee released the Phase 1 report titled Our Common Ground The Future of Nova Scotia's Natural Resources: on April 17, 2009.
+Voluntary Planning's Lands and Forestry Citizen Engagement Committee released the Phase 1 report titled Our Common Ground The Future of Nova Scotia's Lands and Forestry: on April 17, 2009.
 This report describes and discusses the broad public values heard during this public engagement process.
 These values include:

 This report, as well as submissions, and details from the community meetings and workshops provided a strong foundation for the remaining two phases of the natural resources strategy development process.